ishtms/learn-nodejs-hard-way/chapters/ch04-logtar-our-logging-library.md

   /**
    * We're going to follow the convention of creating a static assert
-   * method wherver we deal with objects.
+   * method wherever we deal with objects.
 This is one way to write
    * safe code in vanilla javascript.
    */
   static assert(log_config) {